 Is a Personal Loan Right for My Small Business?

 That all depends on a few factors.
 If you're looking for a faster and easier way to get cash, personal loans tend to be the way to go.
 With that being said, a personal loan won't help keep your finances separate within the confines of your small business.
 In fact, it will do the opposite, and you'll have some personal responsibility now attached to your small business endeavors.
 A personal loan can be a great option for new businesses that don't have enough time in operation to meet certain requirements.
 It's one of the biggest reasons why a small business may benefit from a personal loan.

 What's the Difference Between a Business Loan vs. Personal Loan?

-Personal loans are typically unsecured loans vs. secured loans, which means you won’t have to worry about collateral.
-Furthermore, when differentiating between a business loan vs. personal loan, a personal one is usually around $1,000 – $50,000 (or more), and last around 12-60 months.
+Personal loans are typically unsecured vs. secured loans, so you won't have to worry about collateral.
+Furthermore, when differentiating between a business loan vs. personal loan, a personal one is usually around $1,000 - $50,000 (or more), and last around 12-60 months.
 It also leaves an individual with personal liability for the financing should the business default.